 Next, you decide that you want to keep the photographs for a given manufacturer together to avoid unnecessary platter exchanges during retrieval.
 To keep photographs for a given manufacturer together, use the CREATE OPTICAL CLUSTER statement and make the manu\code column (also a column in the catalog table) the cluster-key column.
 Because manu\code contains nine unique values (ANZ, HRO, HSK, KAR, NKL, NRG, PRC, SHM, SMT), the photographs are stored in nine unique clusters, each containing the photographs for a single manufacturer.
-You assign a cluster size of 18,000 kilobytes to the cluster for the following reason: each photograph requires 60 kilobytes of storage, and you want to allow for as many as 300 photographs per manufacturer.
+You assign a cluster size of 18,000 kilobytes to the cluster for the following reason: each photographs per manufacturer.